peppelin/hands-on-docker/README.md

 ## Basic commands

-Befors messing with docker, we'll review some commands to make ourselves comfortable with the tools.
+Before messing with docker, we'll review some commands to make ourselves comfortable with the tools.

 ### Running an image

-With docker, you can run containers, build from docker images.
+With docker, you can run containers built from docker images.
 Let's run a basic linux container:
 ```
 docker run alpine:3.8 sh
 ```